samouraiworld/peerdev/gno-tutorials/short-tutorials/10-GovDAO/plan.md

 - What is GovDAO
 - Use case
 - Other DAO in Blockchain - the DAO, DAO tokens <=> Eth
-- Little sneak peak of daokit
+- Gnolove GovDao integration
 - Overview of GovDao code step by step
-- Gnolove GovDao integration